 - Increment: the deliverable(s) provided for review at the end of a sprint, measured by the ‘Definition of Done,’ or rather, whether or not it was completed

-An increment is the version of the product that will be delivered at the end of the sprint.
+- Work towards your iteration or product increment that’ll be delivered at the end of the sprint.

 A Scrum team is a small team of 10 or fewer people.
 This number allows teams to stay nimble, but large enough to complete significant work within a sprint.